-I am making a large built-environment and ceramic bird installation for an exhibit at the Missoula Art Museum that will be up from August 23, 2018 Through Jan 12, 2019.
-Opening festivities are planned for September 7, 2018.
+Over the past two years I have created a large built-environment and ceramic bird installation for an exhibit at the Missoula Art Museum that is on display from August 23, 2018 Through Jan 12, 2019.
+Opening festivities took place on September 7, 2018.

 Another version of the exhibition is scheduled at the Holter Museum of Art in the summer of 2019.

 I have been making hundreds of ceramic birds each year for the last ten years.
 What has evolved from this process is a formal expression of the “bird” concept that is not species-specific but archetypal.
 As objects, birds serve as metaphors for a wide range of human needs and emotions: aspiration and serenity, nesting and flight, fragility and freedom, community and solitude.
 We read desire in wishbones, rebirth in eggs, and nostalgia in birdsong.
 Each of my ceramic birds is a glazed surface inviting individual interpretation and meditation.

 Photos from the bird installation at the Missoula Art Museumin the fall of 2018.